 Stressed Net CE

 Report the full revaluation of Net CE under applicable stressed conditions.
-Hold collateral constant; assume no additional collection of collateral.
+Hold collateral constant; assume no additional collection of collateral, but do apply stressed conditions to collateral.

 CVA

 Report the balance of all CVA, gross of hedges, for asset-side, unilateral CVA.
 Report CVA as a positive value.
 CVA is an adjustment made to the market or fair value of derivatives receivables to take into account the credit risk of a counterparty.
 This is different from "Net CVA", which would be equivalent to CVA less debt valuation adjustment (DVA).
 Provide an explanation for counterparties where this does not hold (e.g., adjustments).
 By requiring unilateral CVA, the default risk of the counterparty should not be conditioned on the survival of the reporting institution.
 Please note that CVA hedges should be reported on Schedule A, Worksheet 5, Trading.